mitmath/18335/README.md

 * _Deterministic global & local search:_ These are typically "branch-and-bound" algorithms that systematically divide up the search domain and search the whole thing.
 For a black-box objective, one must asymptotically search the entire domain, but heuristics can be used to identify which subregions to search first, and a typical algorithm of this sort is DIRECT.
 Given more knowledge of the objective function, one can ideally devise a method to compute a _lower bound_ of the objective in each subregion, and in this way subregions can be eliminated from the search if their lower bound is above the best value found so far.
 A typical tool to construct such bounds is Taylor arithmetic, e.g. via the COSY INFINITY software.
 A typical example of branch-and-bound GO software based on analytical lower bounds is the BARON program.

 **Further reading:** The book [Introduction to Derivative-Free Optimization](http://books.google.com/books?id=7c7X6tlcaHEC&lpg=PP1&ots=ljSCrl3WuI&dq=derivative%20free%20optimization%20conn&pg=PP1#v=onepage&q&f=false) by Andrew Conn et al is a reasonable starting point.
 See also the [derivative-free algorithms in NLopt](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/) and the references thereof.
 Several more stochastic algorithms in Julia are implemented in the [BlackBoxOptim](https://github.com/robertfeldt/BlackBoxOptim.jl) package.

+### Lecture 34 (May 1)

+**Handout:** [Notes](http://math.mit.edu/~stevenj/trap-iap-2011.pdf) on error analysis of the trapezoidal rule and Clenshaw-Curtis quadrature in terms of Fourier cosine series, and a [quick review of cosine series](http://math.mit.edu/~stevenj/cosines.pdf).

+New topic: **numerical integration** (numerical quadrature).
+Began by basic definition of the problem (in 1d) and differences from general ODE problems.
+Then gave trapezoidal quadrature rule, and simple argument why the error generally decreases with the square of the number of function evaluations.

+Showed numerical experiment (see handout) demonstrating that sometimes the trapezoidal rule can do much better than this: it can even have exponential convergence with the number of points!
+To understand this at a deeper level, I analyze the problem using Fourier cosine series (see handout), and show that the error in the trapezoidal rule is directly related to the convergence rate of the Fourier series.
+Claimed that this convergence rate is related to the smoothness of the periodic extension of the function, and in fact an analytic periodic function has Fourier coefficients that vanish exponentially fast, and thus the trapezoidal rule converges exponentially in that case.
+Proved by integration by parts of the Fourier series.
+In fact, we find that only the _odd_\-order derivatives at the endpoints need to be periodic to get accelerated convergence.

+### Lecture 35 (May 3)

+Explained the idea of Clenshaw–Curtis quadrature as a change of variables + a cosine series to turn the integral of _any_ function into the integral of periodic functions.
+This way, functions only need to be analytic on the interior of the integration interval in order to get exponential convergence.
+(See Wikipedia handout.)

+Also explained (as in the handout) how to precompute the weights in terms of a discrete cosine transform, rather than cosine-transforming the function values every time one needs an integral, via a simple transposition trick.

+Discussed the importance of nested quadrature rules for _a posteriori_ error estimation and adaptive quadrature.
+Discussed p-adaptive vs. h-adaptive adaptive schemes.

+**Further reading**: Lloyd N. Trefethen, "[Is Gauss quadrature better than Clenshaw-Curtis?](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.157.4174)," _SIAM Review_ **50** (1), 67-87 (2008).
+Pedro Gonnet, [A review of error estimation in adaptive quadrature](http://dl.acm.org/citation.cfm?id=2333117), _ACM Computing Surveys_ **44**, article 22 (2012).

+### Lecture 35 (May 6)

+Explained connection of Clenshaw-Curtis quadrature and cosine series to Chebyshev polynomials.
+This leads into the general topic of Chebyshev approximation, and how we can approximate any smooth function on a finite interval by a polynomial with exponential accuracy (in the degree of the polynomial) as long as we interpolate via Chebyshev points.

+Using Chebyshev approximation, explained how lots of problems can be solved by first approximating a nasty function via a polynomial, at which point one can just use easy methods for polynomials.
+Showed examples of root finding, minimization, integration, and solving ODEs via the [ApproxFun](https://github.com/ApproxFun/ApproxFun.jl) package for Julia, which implements a modern version of these ideas (following in the tracks of the pioneering [chebfun](http://www.chebfun.org/) package for Matlab).

+**Further reading**: [Chebyshev polynomials on Wikipedia](http://en.wikipedia.org/wiki/Chebyshev_polynomials), free book online [Chebyshev and Fourier Spectral Methods](http://www-personal.umich.edu/~jpboyd/BOOK_Spectral2000.html) by John P. Boyd, the [chebfun package](http://www2.maths.ox.ac.uk/chebfun/) for Matlab by Trefethen et al., and the lecture notes from [Numerical Complex Analysis by Sheehan Olver](http://www.maths.usyd.edu.au/u/olver/teaching/NCA/).